 Operated producing fields in the North Sea such as Balder and Ringhorne will undergo major redevelopment.
 The first license awarded on the NCS in 1965, PL 001 in the Balder field area, is currently subject to an extended production horizon towards 2045.

 The Jotun FPSO and the Balder FPSO will separately go through life extension programs; Balder towards 2030 and Jotun towards 2045.
-New drilling campaigns will commence in 2019, and planned 25 new production wells will increase oil recovery in the Balder and Ringhorne area significantly.
-More information about the Balder and Ringhorne fields is available in the Production and Exploration sections.
+New drilling campaigns commenced in 2019, and new production wells will increase oil recovery in the Balder and Ringhorne area significantly.